CPP Psychological Personality Test for Candidate Aviation Pilots

 How to integrate the CPP aviation pilot psychometric test into your screening process

 Although the test can be used as a stand-alone psychological screening tool, it was designed to be used in conjunction with the already existing COMPASS candidate pilot screening tools.
-We recommend pilot training organizations to conduct the COMPASS or Advanced COMPASS test first.
+We recommend pilot training organizations to conduct the Pre-COMPASS, COMPASS or Advanced COMPASS test first.
 Successful pilot candidates should then complete the CPP test for further screening and selection.

 If you have any question on how to use the CPP psychological assessment or on how to integrate CPP into your selection process, then please feel free to drop us an email at [email protected]